What Borneo Gets Right That Most Rainforest Destinations Don't: A Conversation with James, Wildlife Guide Since 2011

 Q: Is it ethical to visit orangutan centers?

 Sepilok and Rasa Ria (the Shangri-La's conservation program) are genuine rehabilitation operations.
-Your entrance fee funds the operation.
+Your entrance fee funds the work.
 The alternative — not funding rehabilitation — is worse.

-What I don't recommend: any facility that offers orangutan "photo opportunities" where you hold or touch the animal.
+What to avoid: any facility that offers orangutan "photo opportunities" where you hold or touch the animal.
 That's exploitative.
 The semi-wild orangutans at Sepilok's feeding platforms are observed from 10-20 meters away.
 No touching.
 No feeding by visitors.
 That's the ethical standard.

 On the Kinabatangan

-Q: What wildlife will I see on the Kinabatangan River?
+Q: What wildlife will you see on the Kinabatangan River?

 In three days of morning and afternoon cruises, a typical sighting list includes: